In order to EXPAND, my business needs...

 - Help with local, state, or federal environmental issues.

-- For businesses interested in selling to local government, technical assistance is available.
+- For businesses interested in selling to state government, technical assistance is available.

 - Similarly, help is availablein completing the required registrations for VA businesses selling to the federal government.